andreyk-code/roamjs-finance/README.md

   s.type = "text/javascript";
   document.getElementsByTagName("head")[0].appendChild(s);
 };
-addScript("crypto-bar");
+addFinanceScript("crypto-bar");
 ```

-2. Restart your browser page or roam/js for the script to take into action
+2. Restart your browser page or roam/js for the script to activate

 ## Features